ajstarks/deck/cmd/decksh/README.md

 ![exampledeck](exampledeck.png)

+Text, color and caption arguments follow Go convetions (surrounded by double quotes).
+Colors are in rgb format, or SVG color names.

-Text, colors, captions items follow the Go convetions (surrounded by double quotes) Coordinates, dimensions and opacity range from 0-100 (they represent percentages on the canvas and percent opaque).
+Coordinates, dimensions and opacity are floating point numbers ranging from from 0-100 (they represent percentages on the canvas and percent opacity).

 Canvas size and image dimensions are in pixels.

 ## Structure